Catel/Catel.Docs/src/vnext/content/catel-mvvm/behaviors-triggers/event-to-command/event-args-converter.md

 </catel:Window>
 ```

-So as shown above, we have defined an `EventTrigger` that references the `PreviewMouseDoubleClick` event and relies on `EventToCommand`.
+As shown above, we have defined an `EventTrigger` that references the `PreviewMouseDoubleClick` event and relies on `EventToCommand`.
 We are then telling `EventToCommand` that we want to pass event arguments by setting `PassEventArgsToCommand` to `true` and providing it with the `PersonListEventArgsConverter` which it will use instead of directly passing the `MouseEventArgs` to `MainViewModel`

 Now when a person double clicks on any of the items within the `ListBox` they will be presented with a modal window that will show the first and last name of the person in question.